MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 ![Graph of method calls](../media/profiler-graph.png)

 To investigate the data shown in the graph, you can use different view modes as described in the following.
+Choose a method to navigate to code.
 The color legend of the graph is:

 |Color|Layer|
 |-----|-----|